maxtkc/mos-herb-site/work_w_me.md

 #### What does an herbal consult look like?

-We meet for 90 minutes for a thorough conversation in which I listen to your story and we try to uncover which patterns might be at the root of your symptoms.
-Afterwards, I'll do some research and then send you detailed recommendations including herbal formulas, dietary advice (optional!) and other guidance (blood tests, movement/massage, referrals to other practitioners).
-Once we settle on a protocol that you feel excited about, I’ll send the formulas to an apothecary to be filled, and you’ll receive your herbs in the mail.
+I listen to your story and we try to uncover the patterns at the root of your symptoms.
+Afterwards, I’ll do some research and then send you detailed recommendations including herbal formulas, dietary advice (optional!) and other guidance (blood tests, movement/massage, referrals to other practitioners).
+I’ll send you a thorough writeup of your protocol with info on why I recommended each herb, and you can order your custom formulations through Heart Hand Land apothecary (or grow them yourself, or whatever you like!).

 #### How often do we check in?